 Examining how social perceptions of race, gender, and class are influenced by the mass media.
 The social connections between and among representations in print, film, electronic, digital media, institutional practices, and our experience of race, gender and class.

 A survey of the different media systems in Africa, Asia, Europe, Latin America, Middle East and Oceania.
-Exploring the basic characteristics of media philosophies, reporting, content and audience in each world region, and discussion of the impact of media globalization ('Westernization' of the media, clash of cultures, transnational media conglomerations, new technologies, etc.).
+Exploring the basic characteristics of media philosophies, reporting, content and audience in each world region, and discussion of the impact of media globalization which includes: 'westernization' of the media, clash of cultures, transnational media conglomerations, new technologies, and other elements.

 International Women's Rhetoric